Watching an evening baseball game, Tom Sox of Charlottesville

 8. Explore Pen Park & Play at Bennett’s Village Playground

 Pen Park is one of the largest parks in Charlottesville, offering wide open spaces, scenic walking trails, and one of the area’s best playgrounds.
+My kids love the instrument area of the playground, as well as exploring beyond the playground into the natural area just below.
 It’s a great spot for kids of all ages to run, play, and explore.

 Why It’s Great for Families: